NhatVD1311/OverTheWire/Level5_Level6/README.md

 # Level 5 -> Level 6
-> The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:
+>The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:
-> human-readable
+>- human-readable
-> 1033 bytes in size
+>- 1033 bytes in size
-> not executable
+>- not executable

 Dùng password `lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR` truy cập vào bandit5